sumitbatra1987/TechnicalDocumentation/index.md

+---

+employeename:Sumit
+employeecode:987

+---

-This is the first page of my website.
+This is the first page of my website with {{page.employeename}}.
+The unique {{page.employeecode}} is doing his bit.
 - Editing this file for practicing.
 - Done some changes.
 These changes are done on Sunday, 31st Jan 2021.